The following tips and suggestions for first-time Camino pilgrims derive from several sources.

 How to pack lightly

-choose the simplest for example a fleece with no pockets or zippers, a backpack with minimal zippers, hooks, hip belt padding, compression and other straps and gismos.
+choose the simplest – for example a fleece jacket with no pockets or zippers, a backpack with minimal zippers, hooks, hip belt padding, compression and other straps and gismos.

 walking in Spain and Portugal, there’s generally no need for a tent, sleeping pad or inflatable mattress.

-don’t take a pillow, take only a pillow case – albergues may provide a pillow without a case, or you can use a pillow case or stuff sack filled with your clothes as a pillow.
+don’t take a pillow, take only a pillow case – albergues may provide a pillow without a case, or you can use a pillow case, stuff sack, or sarong filled with your clothes as a pillow.

 plan to sleep in a T shirt and your underwear.

-even ‘lightweight’ hiking boots and shoes are quite heavy, at least 1 kilo a pair.
+even ‘lightweight’ hiking boots and shoes are quite heavy, up to 1 kilo a pair.
 Particularly outside of winter, consider wearing trail runners weighing less than 500 grams a pair, as suggested by some Camino guidebooks, and at www.cleverhiker.com etc.

-don’t take a spare pair of walking shoes or boots – just a light pair of sandals, Crocs or thongs for use after your day’s walk.
+don’t take a spare pair of walking shoes or boots – just light sandals, Crocs or thongs for use after your day’s walk.

-avoid heavy wooden or metal walking poles.
-Even a pair of aluminium poles may weigh 600 grams a benchmark is carbon fibre poles which weigh 270 grams a pair and fit easily into even a small backpack when not needed.
+Consider taking two walking poles – many pilgrims now do.
+However avoid heavy wooden or metal Even a pair of aluminium poles may weigh 600 grams – a benchmark are folding carbon fibre poles from Black Diamond etc which weigh 270 grams a pair and fit into even a small backpack when not needed.
+Hint If you’re sceptical about the value of two poles, check opinions on the internet.

-forget about other items such as an electric toothbrush and shaver, large hair brush, hair dryer, beard trimmer, umbrella, cooking gear, hammock, mosquito net.
+forget about items such as an electric toothbrush, shaver/beard trimmer, large hair brush, hair dryer, cooking gear, hammock, mosquito net.

-take 6 large safety pins rather that clothes pegs – they’re lighter and multiuse.
+take several large safety pins rather that clothes pegs – they’re lighter and Very light bread bag plastic clips can also serve as clothes pegs, but round off their sharp points first.

 the lightest and cheapest drink containers are 19 gram 600ml flexible plastic soft drink or water bottles which can be discarded at the end of your Camino.

-choose the smallest eg mini toothbrush, toothpaste, razor, microfibre towel.
+choose the smallest eg mini toothbrush, toothpaste, razor, microfibre towel(a muslin towel is a light nice alternative to a microfibre towel).

 take only a part roll of toilet paper, less its cardboard centre.